 Users of our popular Command Line Interface (CLI) are in for a few treats this time around.
 Using the CLI, you may now:

-appbuilder sample clone
+appbuilder sample cloneto clone an app)

 If you haven't used Telerik Analytics yet, you are most definitely missing out.
 With our new one-click Telerik Analytics integration, you can initialize a new Analytics project from within AppBuilder and start gathering actionable statistics from your app immediately.
 Track feature usage, diagnose performance bottlenecks, and even gather analytics while your app is offline!